kristjanvalur/py-asynkit/README.md

 [![CI](https://github.com/kristjanvalur/py-asynkit/actions/workflows/ci.yml/badge.svg)](https://github.com/kristjanvalur/py-asynkit/actions/workflows/ci.yml)

-This module provides some handy tools for those wishing to have better control over the way Python's `asyncio` module does things
+This module provides some handy tools for those wishing to have better control over the way Python's `asyncio` module does things, as well as some general python utilities.

 ## Installation